 Certain professional microphones require a small DC current to power a pre-amplifier within the microphone housing.
-The technique normally adopted is known as phantom powering, whereby both of the two conductors of the standard two core microphone cable carry a DC voltage generated in the amplifier, as well of the normal audio signal.
+The technique normally adopted is known as phantom powering, whereby both of the two conductors of the standard two core microphone cable carry a DC voltage generated in the amplifier, as well as the normal audio signal.
 The DC circuit is completed by the screening shield of the cable.
-Either conventional dynamic microphones or phantom powered microphones may be used with the Maestro range of amplifiers without any preparation.
-No damage will be caused to dynamic microphones but if this facility is not required, it may be disabled by repositioning the small coloured jumper connector which is located on the PCB in line with sockets 2 and 3, and approximately 5cm towards the centre of the board.
-Pull off the jumper from the two pins nearest the rear panel, and re-position it on the two innermost pins of the assembly.
+Either conventional dynamic microphones or phantom powered microphones may be used with the Maestro amplifiers without any preparation.
+No damage will be caused to dynamic microphones but if this facility is not required, it may be disabled by repositioning the plastic jumper link located on a 3-pin assembly on the rear PCB.
+This assembly may be identified as the one nearest to the power output PCB.
+Relocate the jumper to the top two pins to disable the phantom powering.
 The phantom powering voltage is +12 Volts and is extremely well stabilised.

-Input No.1 bass-cut option
+Channel 1 & 2 bass-cut option

-For paging microphone applications, it is usually advantageous to introduce a small amount of attenuation of the bass frequencies bass cut - for increased clarity.
-Maestro 30 amplifiers leave the factory with all microphone inputs amplifying the full frequency range.
-Input No.1 of the amplifier features an internally selectable bass-cut switch on the main PCB adjacent to the No. 1 input socket and circuitry.
-Remove the coloured jumper from its position on the two pins closest to the IC, and reposition it on the two pins furthest from the IC.
+For paging microphone applications, it is usually advantageous to introduce a small amount of attenuation of the bass frequencies - bass cut - for increased clarity.
+The Maestro amplifiers leave the factory with all microphone input channels amplifying the full frequency range.
+Bass cut is introduced by moving the plastic jumper links on the 3 pin assemblies at the top of the rear circuit board containing the input sockets.
+These links are fitted to both input No.1 and input No.2.
+To introduce bass cut, reposition the corresponding jumper on the pins positioned towards the centre of the PCB